Forensic Accounting Services

 Divorce / Family Law

-We provide forensic accounting, litigation and settlement services either jointly or separately for clients with very small estates to those worth hundreds of millions of dollars.
-Pam Wickes has also provided services in divorces of celebrities and high profile individuals.
-Following is a list of some of the matters in matrimonial / family law proceedings, from the very basic to the complex, for which Wickes Forensic Accounting & Consulting, LLC can assist:
+We provide forensic accounting and litigation support services either jointly or separately for clients ranging from those with relatively small estates to those who are very high net worth individuals.
+Pam Wickes has provided services in divorces of celebrities and high profile individuals.
+Following is a list of some of the matters in matrimonial / family law proceedings, from the very basic to the complex, in which Wickes Forensic Accounting & Consulting, LLC can assist:

 - Identification of assets, determination of ownership and how/when they were acquired;